-Suzanne Bősze Irving is an international marketing icon whose career spans a forty-year period and includes many successful worldwide projects.
+Suzanne Bősze Irving is an international marketing icon whose career spans over a thirty-year period and includes many successful worldwide projects.
 She worked with major multinational companies such as Royal Philips N.V. in the Netherlands and France, Clairol, Inc., Citicorp and Plaza Bank in the United States.
 This wide experience gave her a wealth of exposure to every facet of the demanding field of marketing.
 She is well known for taking full advantage of the digital age and pioneering new creative ideas for marketing management.

 Her career involved every step of the marketing management process.
 She started in market research, and then was part of the management group responsible for the worldwide launch of the Philips Ladyshave, the first electric shaver for women on the market.
 It was probably also the first internationally harmonized product introduction.
 This launch was so successful that it became a case study in international marketing seminars.